Saren-Arterius/SimpleExplosionHeal/README.md

 SimpleExplosionHeal
 ========

+This is a Craftbukkit plugin.
 A much simpler version of CreeperHeal.

 Usage
 ========